Thousands Of Migrants Head Back To Venezuela To Flee Colombia's COVID-19 Lockdown

 Those who can afford it are chartering buses.
 But the buses often are pulled over for inspections by police and health officials who fear passengers could spread the virus.
 Five of the buses that had recently departed Bogotá had hit so many roadblocks and delays that after 24 hours it had traveled just 10 miles.

-"They want to get rid of us yet they're not allowing us to leave," says Reynaldo Sala, one of the exasperated Venezuelan passengers.
+"They want to get rid of us, yet they're not allowing us to leave," says Reynaldo Sala, one of the exasperated Venezuelan passengers.

 But Ebus says conditions will likely be even worse for Venezuelans who make it to their homeland.
 For starters, he says, they will be quarantined for two weeks, often in empty schools and sports facilities that lack water, food and beds.
 Then, they'll have to contend with Venezuela's hyperinflation, unemployment and shortages of food, gas and other goods.